 Meaning of symbols displayed on unit Refrigerant Safety Group A2L Warning!
-(Risk of fire) Warning!
-(Risk of fire) This unit uses a flammable refrigerant.
-If refrigerant leaks and comes in contact with fire or heating part, it we create harmful gas and there is risk of fire.
-Read the OPERATING INSTRUCTIONS carefully before operation.
-Service personnel are required to carefully read the OPERATING INSTRUCTIONS and INSTALLATION MANUAL before operation. []i Further information is available in the OPERATING INSTRUCTIONS, INSTALLATION MANUAL, and the like.
+(Risk of fire) If refrigerant leaks and comes in contact with fire or heating part, it will Read the OPERATING INSTRUCTIONS carefully before operation.
+Service personnel are required to carefully read the OPERATING INSTRUCTIONS and INSTALLATION MANUAL before operation. i Further information is available in the OPERATING INSTRUCTIONS, INSTALLATION MANUAL, and the like.